 No more than 10 credits from the Diversity Studies Minor can be applied to a student's major requirements.
+Minimum 15 credits taken in residence at UW Bothell.

 Program of Study: Minor: Ecological Restoration

 The minor in Ecological Restoration (ER) prepares students to address the complex relationships of human communities and ecological sustainability.
 ER minor is a tri-campus initiative (UW Bothell, UW Seattle, and UW Tacoma).
 Students may, but are not required to, take courses from more than one campus in order to earn the minor.